Lectem/Worldstone/README.md

 ## Status of the project

-DC6 and DCC decoders are now working.
+DC6 and DCC (sprites) decoders are now working.
 Work is progressing slowly.
 While not reflected in the repo, a lot of documentation has been gathered for future work !

 ## Building